cleibold/somireward/README.md

 # somireward

-This is the code repository for the paper
+This is the code and data repository for the paper

 *Predictive goal coding by dentate gyrus somatostatin-expressing interneurons*